fish-shell/fish-shell/doc_src/faq.rst

 (from http://mywiki.wooledge.org/BashFAQ/004)

-For these reasons, fish does not do this, and instead expects asterisks to be quoted or escaped if they aren't supposed to be expanded.
+For these reasons, ghoti does not do this, and instead expects asterisks to be quoted or escaped if they aren't supposed to be expanded.

 This is similar to bash's "failglob" option.

-I accidentally entered a directory path and fish changed directory.
+I accidentally entered a directory path and ghoti changed directory.
 What happened?
 ----------------------------------------------------------------------------------
-If fish is unable to locate a command with a given name, and it starts with ``.``, ``/`` or ``~``, fish will test if a directory of that name exists.
+If ghoti is unable to locate a command with a given name, and it starts with ``.``, ``/`` or ``~``, ghoti will test if a directory of that name exists.
 If it does, it assumes that you want to change your directory.
 For example, the fastest way to switch to your home directory is to simply press ``~`` and enter.

 The open command doesn't work.
 ------------------------------